Syria (region): Arab Kingdom and French occupation

 The Occupied Enemy Territory Administration (OETA) was a British, French and Arab military administration over areas of the former Ottoman Empire between 1917 and 1920, during and following World War I. The wave of Arab nationalism evolved towards the creation of the first modern Arab state to come into existence, the Hashemite Arab Kingdom of Syria on 8 March 1920.
 The kingdom claimed the entire region of Syria whilst exercising control over only the inland region known as OETA East.
 This led to the acceleration of the declaration of the French Mandate for Syria and the Lebanon and British Mandate for Palestine at the 19–26 April 1920 San Remo conference, and subsequently the Franco-Syrian War, in July 1920, in which French armies defeated the newly proclaimed kingdom and captured Damascus, aborting the Arab state.

 Thereafter, the French general Henri Gouraud, in breach of the conditions of the mandate, subdivided the French Mandate of Syria into six states.
 They were the states of Damascus (1920), Aleppo (1920), Alawite State (1920), Jabal Druze (1921), the autonomous Sanjak of Alexandretta (1921) (modern-day Hatay in Turkey), and Greater Lebanon (1920) which later became the modern country of Lebanon.

-Although the Mandate System divided Greater Syria into new countries, cultural similarities and economic cooperation and trade remained strong between the countries.
-The integration into the global economy was an important aspect after the end of World War I. Politically, besides the increasing importance of Zionism, the region saw growing nationalist movements.
+Despite the political partition of the region under French and British mandates after World War I, economic, social, and infrastructural connections across former Greater Syria persisted throughout the 1920s.
+Trade networks, road and rail links, and patterns of migration and commercial exchange continued to span the new borders, which reflects the deep interdependence between the territories.
+Politically, besides the increasing importance of Zionism, the region saw growing nationalist movements.
 These occurred within the new countries as well as on a regional scale.